What is SEO?

 Another important factor in SEO is where your site is hosted, and by this, I am referring to the physical location of the data centre.
 Why might this be important?
 Search Engines look at the site’s IP address and will boost rankings accordingly.
 Will you advertise in the Phalaborwa Herald if you are a mechanic in Cape Town?

 How Is SEO Influenced By Social Metrics

 Google will even rank you on how many times your shared post or page is shared again on social media.
 This shows to them that the content is of interest to readers.

 How many times that link was followed from social media to your post or page.
-Google’s new look on what is SEO is all about is user experience.
+Google’s new look on what is SEO, is all about user experience.
 Do users like, read and share your content?
 Do they follow your links?